Overview 2021

 View all details for CXA329 Exercise for Cardiovascular and Pulmonary Disorders

 The application of psychological principles within physical activity settings has increased dramatically in recent years.
-Athletes, coaches, teachers and administrators have come to recognise that adherence to psychology principles in the development of their educational programmes results in improved outcomes…
+Athletes, coaches, teachers, and allied health professions have come to recognise that adherence to psychology principles in the development of their educational programmes results in…

 Credit Points: 12.5